lmuntaner/tech-introduction-product-people/docs/spa/current-frontend.md

 ## Build tools

 Build tools are used to automate tasks.
-Most specifically, they are used to create the single file from the Node project that will be sent to the browser.
+Specifically, they are used to create the single file from the Node project that will be sent to the browser.

 In our previous drawing, the build tool is used in the process to create the single file.